5th Illinois Cavalry Regiment

 The 5th Illinois Cavalry Regiment was a cavalry regiment that served in the Union Army during the American Civil War.

 Service

 The 5th Illinois Volunteer Cavalry was mustered into service at Camp Butler, Illinois, on August 31, 1861.

 The regiment was mustered out on October 27, 1865.

 Significant Battles and Skirmishes

 The 5th Illinois Volunteer Cavalry Regiment participated in the Vicksburg campaign.
-It was under the command of Major Thomas A. Apperson and Major Abel A. Seley.
-The unit aided Colonel Cyrus Bussey’s Calvary Brigade during General William T. Sherman’s advance, branching off to attack Confederate forces at Canton, Mississippi, before returning to the main attack force.
+It was under the command of Major Thomas A. Apperson and Major Abel H. Seley.
+The unit aided Colonel Cyrus Bussey’s Cavalry Brigade during General William T. Sherman’s advance, branching off to attack Confederate forces at Canton, Mississippi, before returning to the main attack force.

 The 5th Illinois Volunteer Cavalry Regiment also participated in numerous skirmishes throughout the war.
 On May 29, 1863, the regiment was relocated to Vicksburg and arrived on June 1 at Snyder’s Bluff.
 They attacked and defeated Confederate Forces at a fortification.
 1 Men was killed and 7 were wounded.